This article describes Audience Sizing, how it works, and how to use it to take action on visitors.

-Because of the nature of the historic data being queried, only rules containing visitor level attributes are permitted.
+Due to the nature of the historic data being queried, only rules containing visitor-level attributes are permitted.

 Use the following steps to set a date range and select the rule conditions for your job:

-While the date range specifies the time during which a visitor was active, the rule conditions are evaluated against the current visitor profile, not the profile at the time of activity.
+The date range specifies the time during which a visitor was active, whereas rule conditions are evaluated against the current visitor profile, not the profile at the time of activity.